git town append

 happens on top of the current state of the repository.
 If the workspace contains

-uncommitted changes, git append
+uncommitted changes, git town append

-does not perform this sync to let you commit
+does not perform this sync to let you

-your open changes first and then sync manually.
+commit your open changes first and then sync manually.

 Positional argument

-creates a new feature branch
+creates a new feature

-with the main branch as its parent.
+branch with the main branch as its parent.

 Consider this branch setup: